History of Saturday Night Live: Cast tensions

 Chase returned to host in 1978; during the live telecast, Murray, goaded by Belushi, got into a physical altercation with Chase while musical guest Billy Joel was performing, according to Newman and Michaels in 2002.
 Chase later said the incident actually happened right before he delivered the opening monologue.
-Chase's departure to work in movies had made Michaels possessive of his talent; he threatened to fire Aykroyd if he accepted the role of D-Day in the 1978 comedy Animal House (which Belushi starred in), and later refused to allow SNL musician/performer Paul Shaffer to participate in The Blues Brothers with Aykroyd and Belushi.
+Chase's departure to work in movies had made Michaels possessive of the show's talent; he threatened to fire Aykroyd if he accepted the role of D-Day in the 1978 comedy Animal House (which Belushi starred in), and later refused to allow SNL musician/performer Paul Shaffer to participate in The Blues Brothers with Aykroyd and Belushi.
 Animal House was a major box office success in 1978, which led to a further spike in SNLs popularity.
 Belushi's independent success began to cause jealousy and discontent in the other cast members, and Michaels became concerned that some cast members considered the show primarily a launching pad for movies and popular music.

 "It was embarrassing.
 We were the TV literati, very hip, the darlings of some intellectual culture.
 Then it sort of degenerated into people who thought the more shrill the better.
 Fan mail started to be from fourteen-year-olds who couldn't spell."